reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-4.md

 To review:
   1. We use the [walkdir](https://crates.io/crates/walkdir) crate and ```fs::read()``` to recursively traverse the files in the folder and open each as a ```Vec<u8>```
-  2. The [clap](https://crates.io/crates/clap) crate handles CLI arguments, including selecting the input sample format, and we use ```core::slice::chunks_exact()``` and (e.g.) ```i16::from_le_bytes()``` to convert groupings of bytes into 16-, 24-, or 32-bit samples.
+  2. The [clap](https://crates.io/crates/clap) crate handles CLI arguments, including selecting the input sample format.
+  3. We use ```core::slice::chunks_exact()``` and (e.g.) ```i16::from_le_bytes()``` to convert groupings of bytes into 16-, 24-, or 32-bit samples.
-  3. We use a biquad [filter](https://github.com/reillypascal/rs_rust_audio) I wrote to cut out sub-audible frequencies.
+  4. We use a biquad [filter](https://github.com/reillypascal/rs_rust_audio) I wrote to cut out sub-audible frequencies, casting to/from 64-bit floats for the filtering.
-  4. Finally, we use a ```WavWriter``` struct from the [hound](https://crates.io/crates/hound) crate to write each WAV file.
+  5. Finally, we use a ```WavWriter``` struct from the [hound](https://crates.io/crates/hound) crate to write each WAV file.

 ### Future Goals

 I mentioned the [ADPCM](https://en.wikipedia.org/wiki/Differential_pulse-code_modulation) sample format at the start, and one of my next goals is to include that option when importing files.
-Audacity has the VOX or [Dialogic ADPCM](https://en.wikipedia.org/wiki/Dialogic_ADPCM) flavor as one of its import formats, and I've had some interesting results importing data using it and similar formats.

-If my math is correct, the audio examples here should be from the same portion of the source data (the ```libicudata.73.1``` library file from the macOS release of the [calibre](https://calibre-ebook.com/) e-book manager).
-The first one is imported in Audacity as signed 16-bit integer at 44.1 kHz sampling rate:

-<audio controls src="/media/blog/2025/05/databending-part-4/libicudata.73.1 i16.mp3" title="Title"></audio>

-The second is imported into Audacity as VOX ADPCM (also at 44.1 kHz):

-<audio controls src="/media/blog/2025/05/databending-part-4/libicudata.73.1 VOX ADPCM.mp3" title="Title"></audio>

-The VOX ADPCM file is ~4x as long (since it only uses 4 bits per sample, instead of 16), and the result is *sort of* like a time-stretched version of the 16-bit one, but the voice-focused algorithm of the VOX ADPCM introduces new strange characteristics as well.

 The [symphonia](https://lib.rs/crates/symphonia#readme-codecs-decoders) Rust crate has an ADPCM decoder (sadly not the VOX version — symphonia [has Microsoft and IMA flavors](https://lib.rs/crates/symphonia-codec-adpcm#readme-support)).
 I'll need to do some poking around to figure out how to use it, but I definitely plan to do so in the near future.

 I hope to see you again soon!